Main Street Brewing

 The Hop'ortunity

-To encourage the refilling of growlers (re-usable beer containers) at their brewery, the brewery created a program that rewards customers for refilling their growlers at the brewery.
-This program is called the Growler Loyalty Program.
+To encourage the refilling of growlers (re-usable beer containers) at their brewery, they had created a program that rewards customers for refilling their growlers.
+This program was called the Growler Loyalty Program.

 The program became very popular and, as a result, the brewery had 1,500+ physical loyalty stamp cards filed in alphabetical order on their countertops.
 This made the reward tracking process cumbersome for both employees and customers.
 Our team's project would be to digitize the Growler Loyalty Program.